Peter-012/Hotdogs-Magic-VR/README.md

 releasing them in the direction that the wand is aiming towards.

 #### DuelingScene/AILogic/EnemyStateManager.cs
-This script is a manager for a finite state machine which controls the behaviour of the enemy at different times during the battle.
+This script is a manager for a finite state machine that controls the behaviour of the enemy at various times during the battle.
 The script initializes the enemy object by attaching an EnemyObject script to it, and updates the state for the enemy by changing and updating the current state which it is in.

 #### DuelingScene/AILogic/EnemyStateIdle.cs